YorkCFR/CPMR3/ros2_ws/src/cpmr_ch4/README.md

 * lidar-collector.launch.py - This launches a LIDAR data collection node (and assumes that laser-robot.launch.py is already running)
 * sonar-robot.launch.py - This launches a SONAR equipped differential drive robot in an empty Gazebo world

+Robots can be driven around using a standard teleoperational node